 Since 2022 there are two more composers calendars in the Publishing House "Bach 4 You".
 These are the Beethoven calendar and the Mozart calendar.
 And then, since 2023, there is also the Luther calendar, for which we puzzled for a long time how you could probably find it best.
 So ... with which spelling (... only in German).
-Luther-Kalender with hyphen or in one word, then just Lutherkalender.
+Luther-Calendar, with hyphen or in one word, then just Luthercalendar.
 Well, you are already convinced that you would like to inform yourself more intensively, more compactly than on this page, in order to buy one of the calendars then?
 Just a Luther calendar, a Mozart calendar or a Beethoven calendar?
 Then click here to visit the store.
 Scroll a little bit below the music calendars on that page.
 In the fourth and fifth offer line.
 There they are.

-Well, at the beginning of our common mission, which consists of the "Bach on Bach" project of my husband Peter and my Publishing House "Bach 4 You", we wanted, so more precisely he, my husband, wanted to create exactly 99 music calendars, in order to also finance the expenses for his research.
-The topic "Bach" was obvious and because there were so many current works of art with the different composers – yes also from Mozart and also from Beethoven – the composers calendars also came into being.
+Well, at the beginning of our common mission, which consists of the "Bach on Bach" project of my husband Peter and my publishing house "Bach 4 You", we wanted, well more precisely he, my husband, wanted to create exactly 99 music calendars to finance the expenses for his research.
+The subject of Bach was obvious, and because there were so many current works of art, such as steel engravings, wood engravings, etchings and paintings, by the various composers – yes, also about Mozart and also about Beethoven – the composers calendars were also created shortly afterwards.
 Always twelve masters in one calendar.
-The idea of also creating a Mozart calendar and a Beethoven calendar didn't just exist at all.
-This was also due to the fact that we had no idea what to add to the content of such a calendar, which honors only one and not twelve masters.
+The idea of also creating a Mozart calendar and a Beethoven calendar then also existed for a whole ten years ... simply ... not.
+This was also due to the fact that we had no idea what could be decided to add to the content of such a calendar, which honors only one and not twelve masters.

 It was the year 2020 and the world wanted to celebrate the 250th birthday of the musical superstar.
 Now Beethoven is meant.
 But Corona made many fans quite a heavy line through the bill.
-What a special pity!
+What a pity!
 But of course the event did not pass by unnoticed.
 The Beethoven anniversary was of course a topic.
 And it initiated the idea of creating a Beethoven calendar.
-But the challenge still remained: what to put in it, because there was too few of everything.
-Too few portraits, too few photos of great monuments, too few wood engravings.
+But the challenge still remained: what to put in it, because there was too little of everything: too few portraits, too few photos of great monuments, too few wood engravings.
 But ... one third of the content could work.
 If, yes, if we could get hold of the original wood engravings, because we needed them for high-quality scans.
 We finally did it.
 Although there was no excellent photo of one of the monuments, there were more scenes from Beethoven's life, depicted on wood engravings from a distant time.

 The Little Bach Figure of a well-known toy manufacturer was the indirect reason to put together a Luther calendar.
 Read in the next section how such a thing could be.